Azure/azure-sdk-for-go/sdk/azidentity/README.md

 See more how to configure the `DefaultAzureCredential` on your workstation or Azure in [Configure DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential).

 ### Authenticating a user assigned managed identity with `DefaultAzureCredential`
-This example demonstrates authenticating the `ResourcesClient` from the [armresources][armresources_library] module using the `DefaultAzureCredential`, deployed to an Azure resource with a user assigned managed identity configured.
+This example demonstrates authenticating the `ResourcesClient` from the armresources module using the `DefaultAzureCredential`, deployed to an Azure resource with a user assigned managed identity configured.

 See more about how to configure a user assigned managed identity for an Azure resource in [Enable managed identity for Azure resources](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#enable-managed-identity-for-azure-resources).